idiap/bob/doc/CxxCoreErrorReporting.rst

 developer has decided that passing a NULL input is a fatal problem and requires the developer of the bracketing code to take action to fix the input.

-Later on the development of the project and by inspecting the situation and **understanding how people finally use this function** we may decide otherwise and assume that it is legal to specify a NULL input, in which case we return ``-1`` to indicate the problem.
+Later on in the development cycle of the project, by inspecting the situation and **understanding how people finally use this function** we may decide otherwise and assume that it is legal to specify a NULL input.
+In this case we return ``-1`` to indicate the problem.
 Here is the modified call:

 .. code-block:: c++